opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 This example demonstrates a basic configuration for a [hypothetical database source](https://github.com/graytaylor0/data-prepper/blob/SourceCoordinationSampleSource/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSourceConfig.java), requiring only `database_name`, `username`, and `password`.
 The plugin name and configuration class are defined in the `@DataPrepperPlugin` annotation.

-The `pipeline.yaml` for running this source in Data Prepper would be structured as follows:
+The `pipeline.yaml` file for running this source in Data Prepper would be structured as follows:

 ```yaml
 version: 2